vicky1997/docs_test/docs/source/dustcoagulation.rst

 In the standard model the collisional outcomes are sticking, fragmentation and erosion.
 The outcomes are decided based on the relative velocities of the particles.
 If the relative velocities are below a threshold velocity then we perform sticking.
 This threshold is the fragmentation velocity :math:`v_{\mathrm{frag}}` which is an input parameter for :code:`mcdust`.
 If the relative velocities are above the fragmentation velocity then there are two outcomes erosion and fragmentation depending on the mass ratio of the particles.
+The implementation of collisions can be found in the subroutine :code:`collision` and subroutines therein, in the file :code:`collisions.f90`
 Sticking
 ^^^^^^^^
 In the case of sticking, we assume the physical particle :math:`k` has been completely merged into the representative particle :math:`i`.